Geothermal Heating & Cooling

-While this process still requires electricity to operate, heat is simply transferred from one place to another, without the need of an energy source to create it; therefore it uses much less electricity to operate than other heating/cooling systems.
-This more eco-friendly system of conditioning your home can last for years with little or no maintenance.
+While this process still requires electricity to operate, heat is simply transferred from one place to another, without the need of an energy source to create it; therefore it uses much less electricity to operate than other heating and cooling systems.
+This more eco-friendly system of conditioning your home can last for years with little to no maintenance.

-FOR COOL- The same system that can efficiently heat your home in winter can just as effectively cool it during warmer months of the year.
-By reversing the heating process to operate in much the same way that your kitchen refrigerator removes heat from your food, the system will remove the heat from your home and carry it underground to be released.
+FOR COOL – The same system that can efficiently heat your home in the winter can just as effectively cool it during warmer months of the year.
+By reversing the heating process to operate in the same way that your kitchen refrigerator removes heat from your food, the system will remove the heat from your home and carry it underground to be released.

 Your refrigerator's cycle continually absorbs, transports, and relocates heat away from its interior.
 The more heat it removes, the colder the internal temperature becomes.
 During warm weather months, by reversing its cold-weather operation, your geothermal heat pump will absorb heat from your home, remove it, and release it, leaving the air inside cooled and comfortable.
 This process has been proven to provide cooling twice as efficiently as any other cooling system.